ShotaDeguchi/PINN_TF2/02_burgers/README.md

 # PINN(s): Physics-Informed Neural Network(s)

 This is an implementation of [PINN(s)](https://doi.org/10.1016/j.jcp.2018.10.045) on TensorFlow 2 to solve Burgers equation (1D NS equation eliminating pressure gradient) under Dirichlet boundary condition without training data (data to fit initial & boundary conditions need to be provided).
 This is enabled by [automatic differentiation](https://arxiv.org/abs/1502.05767), which is a generalization of [back-propagation](https://doi.org/10.1038/323533a0).
 Within this code, PINN-derived solution is compared with FDM (Finite Difference Method) approximation to show a quantitative agreement.
 While [original work](https://github.com/maziarraissi/PINNs) is bulit on TensorFlow 1, this repository implements on TensorFlow 2 for GPU-utilized acceleration.
-Unlike <code>03_wave</code>, this repo utilizes keras packages for simple coding, and does not include [L-LAAF](https://doi.org/10.1098/rspa.2020.0334).
+Unlike <code>03_wave</code>, this repo utilizes keras packages for simple coding.

 ## Usage
 Simply type